FAQs for Volunteers

 This document will be edited frequently to reflect new questions and/or more complete answers to existing questions.
 To know if updates were made since your last visit, please look at the “Last updated” field at the bottom of this section.

-How will WEC be handling vaccine boosters/the upcoming Winter term?
+How will WEC be handling vaccine boosters/the upcoming Spring term?

 What is the exact address of WEC’s new location?